Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 ## Installation script

-The easiest way to install Qudi is by using the installation script [installation script](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/installation/install.py).
+The easiest way to install Qudi is by using the [installation script](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/installation/install.py).
 It automatically downloads and installs all required Python packages, along with the base `qudi-core` and the measurement modules `qudi-iqo-modules`.
 The script can also create Desktop and Start Menu shortcuts, making it easy to launch Qudi.
 This allows Qudi to be used with minimal command-line experience.